 The faculty advisor meets with the student at least weekly and is responsible for submitting scheduled grade reports.
 The Dean of Faculty and the faculty advisor will ensure that the terms of the independent study agreement have been met.

 Kirby supports students who desire to further challenge themselves.
 With that in mind, there are various enrichment possibilities available in our community.
-In every case, students must consult with and obtain permission from the Academic Counselor to take off-campus courses for Kirby graduation credit.
+In every case, students must consult with and obtain permission from the Academic Dean to take off-campus courses for Kirby graduation credit.

 Students enrolled may earn Kirby graduation credit for a course taken at another school only if: the course is not offered at Kirby; the course is academically comparable to courses offered at Kirby; and the institution offering the course is an accredited institution academically comparable to Kirby.
 Students who enroll in such courses elsewhere must maintain a minimum course load of four courses at Kirby.

 Courses with meeting times scheduled in the late afternoon and/or early evening may coordinate with Kirby’s class schedule.

 The entire UC system offers Summer Session courses, including intensive language programs.
 In addition, a number of campuses offer special summer session programs geared for high school students who have completed their junior year.
 A release form from Kirby is required.